 - An Introduction to Linux at Denison by Jessen Havill

-The third document is available as a PDF and can be printed or read online.
+The second required text is available as a PDF and can be printed or read online.

 Course Web Page